alichr/AI_Football_Analyzer/README.md

 ## 🎯 Conclusion

-By following this structured plan, you’ll build a **robust, scalable, and community-driven** AI-based football analyzer. 🚀⚽
+By following this structured plan, you'll build a **robust, scalable, and community-driven** AI-based football analyzer. 🚀⚽

 > **"Success in football and AI depends on strategy, precision, and execution."** 💡